InnoDB tables are stored in the

 innodb_file_per_table line from

-because it puts its internal data dictionary and undo logs
+store its internal data dictionary and undo logs.
+The

 InnoDB to operate.

-system tablespace remain the same size.
-The space formerly
+up the system tablespace remain the same size.
+The space

 InnoDB tables out of the system tablespace,